microsoft/pyright/README.md

 if you don't depend on any pylance features, the recommended solution is to disable/uninstall the pylance extension.

-if you do want to continue using pylance, basedpyright renames all of its config options and commands to avoid any conflicts with the pylance extension, and disables the restriction that prevents both extensions from being enabled at the same time. for an optimal experience you should disable pylance's type checking and disable basedpyright's language server features. see [the recommended setup section below](#if-using-pylance) for details. this will prevent pylance from displaying errors from its bundled pyright version alongside the errors already displayed by the basedpyright extension.
+if you do want to continue using pylance, all of the options and commands in basedpyright have been renamed to avoid any conflicts with the pylance extension, and the restriction that prevents both extensions from being enabled at the same time has been removed. for an optimal experience you should disable pylance's type checking and disable basedpyright's language server features. see [the recommended setup section below](#if-using-pylance) for details.

-be mindful that when using both extensions, basedpyright language server features (except for type errors) will be disabled in favor of pylance's. this may result in some inconsistent behavior due to the fact that pylance uses its own pyright version, but it should not be much of an issue as basedpyright does not change any language server features.

 # recommended setup